 whose which diet is “best”.
 The best diet is the one that YOU can stick with long term.
 Stickability is everything in the diet game…just as it is in the money game.

 I don’t even like the word diet as it comes with baggage: it conjurs up images of deprivation (just as budgeting conjurs up images of penny-pinching).
-For this to work long term, your new way of eating needs to become part of your habits and maybe even part of your identity.
+For this to work long term, your new way of eating needs to become part of your habits.

 In the modern world, many (most?) problems are problems of abundance not of scarcity.
 This is another reason why The News is mostly rubbish: everything is framed as if more money were the answer to all problems.